Andrea1710/Typescript_Node_MongoDB_API/README.md

 # TYPESCRIPT_NODE.JS_MONGODB API

-REST API using Typescript, Node.js for the Server and MongoDB as Database
+Simple REST API with CRUD operations using Typescript, Node.js for the Server and MongoDB as Database.
+Wiht this API, we can create Users and Posts related between each other (one or more Posts can be related to a specific User).

 ## Installation